robhabraken/content-hub-focal-point-cropping/React page components/README.md

 ### React page components

-***IMPORTANT***
-This is a work-in-progress version of the Focal point cropping HTML components converted into React components.

-Prepare and build the React components locally
+Prepare and build the React components locally:

  1. Go to `/React page components` folder
  2. Run `npm install`.
 This will ensure that the packages are downloaded and installed